Guide to Letting Property in France

 You need to make application by submitting each year Form 6671-D-SD/Cerfa n° 15532 to your local tax office before 31 Dec.
 The application can also be made on-line through your account.

-The exemption is only for that part of the accommodation that is used exclusively for letting purposes, and only provided the property is either part of your principle residence or second home.
+The exemption is only for that part of the accommodation that is used exclusively for letting purposes.

 There is a separate charge for rubbish removal, called the taxe d'enlèvement des ordures ménagères (TEOM), which is normally collected with the taxe foncière.
 Accordingly, you may need to make separate arrangements for reimbursement of the tax for rubbish removal from your tenant, or accept that this is part of the landlord cost!